A Note on the Life Cycle of Blogs

 If you follow health care news regularly, and yet you still feel unsure what “meaningful use” means and how it will affect your job as a nurse, then you have something in common with even the most knowledgeable people on the subject.
 Despite the fact that discussion of meaningful use among health care IT and informatics folks has reached a fever pitch since the HITECH (Health Information Technology for Economic and Clinical Health) Act was passed last February, in many ways we are no closer to understanding how it will change health care than when discussion first began.

 What do we know for sure?
 The HITECH Act promises incentive payments to providers and hospitals that use electronic health records in ways that meet a minimum set of requirements called “meaningful use.”
 That sounds simple enough; however, there isn’t just one set of requirements.
 The criteria for meaningful use will come in three stages, and the requirements for stages two and three have yet to be determined.
 This is why your local hospital’s nurse informaticists may be less than enthusiastic about the next five years of their jobs.
-They bear the responsibility for preparing their hospitals for huge changes—without the luxury of knowing what […]
+They bear the responsibility for preparing their hospitals for huge changes—without the luxury of knowing what those […]

 2016-11-21T13:15:16-05:00October 14th, 2010|digital health, Nursing|1 Comment